Convenience Store Startup Cost

 Capital Investments

-Let’s begin by examining the critical capital investments necessary to kickstart your convenience store business:
+Let’s begin by examining the critical capital investments necessary to kick start your convenience store business:

 1. Real Estate (Land and Building): $200,000 – $1,000,000